 Alternator and Air Filter from a quality aftermarket parts supplier

 Let’s say you order your water pump and timing belt off of the internet or purchase them at a local parts supply house.
 When you bring in your parts, you are feeling all happy because you feel like you just saved yourself some money.
 In this scenario, let’s pretend we agree to install them.

 One of our technicians gets your car into the bay, and sets it up on the lift.
 We go to install your part – but oh, wait –the water pump does not fit.
 Then you’re in a position where we’ve begun labor, and now you’re stuck with a part that doesn’t fit, waiting for days or weeks until you can get the appropriate part from an internet parts retailer or taking time to run back and forth to the store to complete the job, all the while the car is stuck in the repair shops bay.

 Or say, maybe we installed that part, and six months down the road, you return to our shop and say the water pump and timing belt we installed are making noise and are not working properly.
 If we had installed your parts – and not our own – then you aren’t covered with the 2 year, 24,000 mile warranty that we offer our customers with our parts.
 And while yes we do need to sell auto parts in order to keep our shop open, another important reason why we do that is so we can offer the great warranty.

 In this scenario, you would now be paying our shop two times for the same job to be performed, and overall you haven’t saved any money.

-Now let’s look at another scenario so you can better understand the hazard of using your own parts, instead of an auto repair shop’s parts.
+Now let’s look at another scenario so you can better understand the hazard of using your own parts, instead of those from an auto repair shop.